JoseBlanca/uv_seminar/README.md

 ### Adding the own project library

 In many cases you'll need to install the library that you are developing to the virtual environment of the project.
+This is mostly needed when your own code should be importable as a package, e.g. for testing or using a CLI entry point.
 You can do that.

 ```bash
 $ uv pip install -e .